AnthonyLupica/MyPortfolio/README.md

 this repository serves as an archive for my past school projects <br />
 inside you'll find...
 - my resume
-- several project folders w/ source and documentation on the project goal
+- a few of my projects w/ source and documentation on the project goal